takenet/blip-toolkit/docs/src/pages/components/Button.md

 <h3>Ready-made colors: Base Button</h3>

 Buttons have ready-made color variations for all colors in BLiP's palette.
-They can be applied using the variation **bp-btn--colorName**.
+They can be applied using the variation **bp-btn--{color}**.

-On the base class, the variation **bp-btn--colorName** sets the button's background color to the palette color and its text color to either black or white.
+On the base class, the variation **bp-btn--{color}** sets the button's background color to the palette color and its text color to either black or white.

 ```color-base.html
 <table>